Existence in Multidimensional Screening with General Nonlinear Preferences: Model

 \section{Model}

+Our model of the principal-agent problem is a bilevel optimization.
+After a monopolist publishes her price menu, each agent maximizes his utility through the purchase of at most one product.
+Knowing only the distribution of agent types, the monopolist maximizes aggregate profit based on agents' choices, which are based on the price menus.

-Suppose agents' preferences are given by some parametrized utility function $G(x, y, z)$, where $x$ is a $M$-dimensional vector of consumer characteristics, $y$ is a $N$-dimensional vector of attributes of each product, and $z$ represents the price of each product.
-Denote {by} $X$ the space of agent types, by $Y$ the space of products, by $cl(Y)$ the closure of $Y$, by $Z$ the space of prices, and by $cl(Z)$ the closure of $Z$. {In this paper, we only consider the case where both agent types and product attributes are continuous.}
+Suppose the agents' preferences are given by some parametrized utility function $G(x, y, z)$, where $x$ is an $M$-dimensional vector of agent characteristics, $y$ is an $N$-dimensional vector of attributes of each product, and $z$ represents the price of each product.
+Denote {by} $X$ the space of agent types, by $Y$ the space of products, by $cl(Y)$ the closure of $Y$, by $Z$ the space of prices, and by $cl(Z)$ the closure of $Z$.
+In this paper, we only consider the case where both agent types and product attributes are continuous.

-{The monopolist sells indivisible products to agents.
+The monopolist sells indivisible products to agents, i.e., she will sell neither a part/percentage of one product nor a product with some probability.
 Each agent buys at most one unit of product.
-We assume no competition, cooperation or communication between agents.
-For any given price menu $p: cl(Y) \rightarrow cl(Z)$, agent $x \in X$ knows his utility $G(x,y,p(y))$ for purchasing each product $y$ at price $p(y)$.
-It follows that every agent would solve the following maximization problem
+For any given price menu $p: cl(Y) \rightarrow cl(Z)$, an agent $x \in X$ knows his utility $G(x,y,p(y))$ for purchasing each product $y$ at price $p(y)$.
+It follows that each agent solves the following maximization problem

-where $u(x)$ represents the maximal utility agent $x$ can obtain .
-We assume that $p$ is lower semicontinuous, without which the maximum in \eqref{eqn_optimal_product} may not be attained. }
+where $u(x)$ represents the maximal utility agent $x$ can obtain, and $u: X \rightarrow \R$ is also called the value function or indirect utility function.
+At this point, it is assumed that the maximum in \eqref{eqn_optimal_product} is attained for each agent $x$.

-If agent $x$ purchases product $y$ at price $p(y)$, the monopolist would earn from this transaction a profit of $\pi(x,y,p(y))$ . {For example, monopolist profit can take the form $\pi(x,y,p(y)) = p(y)-c(y)$, where c(y) is a variable manufacturing cost function.} Summing over all agents in the distribution $d\mu(x)$, the monopolist's total profit is characterized by
+If agent $x$ purchases product $y$ at price $p(y)$, the monopolist would earn from this transaction a profit of $\pi(x,y,p(y))$.
+For example, the monopolist profit can take the form $\pi(x,y,p(y)) = p(y)-c(y)$, where $c(y)$ is a variable manufacturing cost function.
+Summing over all agents in the distribution $d\mu(x)$, the monopolist's total profit is characterized by